 Why and How

-What tools do I need to get started?
+What tools do I need to get started with bread-making?

 What are bread-making mistakes to avoid?